9/1/12 -

 The machines have left huge footprints....

 ...digging deep into dark brown loamy earth, made rich by layers of trees.
+Having technical difficulties, will try again later to finish this day of observations. |

 The last time I walked down here the trees were down, waiting to be hauled uphill and off to the lumber mill in Molalla.
 The standing maples left beside their fallen family sing to them, as I do, arms raised in prayer, thanking them for their many years of beauty here on the land.